Blackbird Has Spoken: Part 2

 "And I told him, "Because you, Dr. Strychnine, are a poisonous weasel from the abyss."

-Cloe's coffee spewed out of her mouth and she doubled over with shrieks of laughter.
-She slapped the table then held her hand out for a high five.
+Cloe's coffee spewed out of her mouth and she doubled over with laughter, slapping the table.
+She held her hand out for a high five.
 "You go girl.
 Strychnine, poisonous weasel from the abyss.
-Girl, you slay me."
+You slay me."

 Ivy felt light for the first time in forever, it seemed.
 "You know," she said to Cloe, "it just did get a little easier.
 Thanks for the encouragement.
 Anyone who despises Dr. Weasel is a friend of mine."

 When lunch was over it was time for the next group.
-Cloe said "Well I'm off to recreation group."
+"Well I'm off to recreation," said Cloe.

 Ivy rolled her eyes.
 "Is that where they offer rehabilitative basket weaving to pacify the loony tunes?"